yaraburvin/mark-nodejs-proj--digipet-backend/README.md

 - Test HTTP GET requests with supertest
 - Distinguish between unit tests and non-unit tests (either integration tests or end-to-end tests)

-# Exercise 1: Reading, understanding and documenting
+## Exercise 1a: Reading, understanding and documenting

+(can be completed alongside 1b, or before/after)

 > 🎯 **Success criterion:** a document which outlines how you think this Express server works.
 You don't have to achieve a theory which explains 100%, but you should strive to explain as much as possible.